 If your baby’s presenting part is above Zero, it’s considered Negative, while anything below Zero is considered Positive.
 The scale goes -3, -2, -1, 0, +1, +2, +3.

-For first time Mamas, dilation and station often work hand-in-hand, but that’s not always the case!
-For some, you could be 10 centimeters dilated, but baby is still comfy up high in your pelvic inlet.
+For first-time Mamas, dilation and station often work hand-in-hand, but that’s not always the case!
+For some, you could be 10 centimeters dilated, but the baby is still comfy up high in your pelvic inlet.
 This means that if you were to start pushing right when you reached peak dilation, you would likely be pushing for a long time—a recipe for physical and mental exhaustion.

 So what’s a Mama to do?
 You guessed it: Labor Down—also lovingly referred to as the epidural slide!

 While it may seem counterintuitive to “hurry up and wait” now that you’re seemingly at the finish line, research shows that it can be in your best interest to let baby work their way down on their own.
 One study found that “Delaying maternal bearing-down efforts during second-stage labor until a woman feels an urge to push (laboring down) results in optimal use of maternal energy, has no detrimental maternal effects, and results in improved fetal oxygenation.”
 (PMID: 24781770)

 When you are birthing with an epidural, laboring down helps you get the most out of the medication by keeping your body in its relaxed state as it does the work for you.
 You’re letting your body passively bring baby down where they need to be, allowing you to save your energy and *hopefully* spend less time in the pushing stage!
 Win win!